Japanese Sword Museum: You get a close look at authentic samurai swords. It’s so cool!!

 Okay, let’s move to the sword-crafting process.

 The first lesson of the Japanese swordsmith is about the primary raw material, Tatara iron.
-If you are a big fan of Ghibli movies, you might have heard the word Tatara in the file of The Princess Mononoke, where women are working to blow air into a primitive iron furnace called “Tatara.”
+If you are a big fan of Ghibli movies, you might have heard of Tatara in the film The Princess Mononoke, where women are working to blow air into a primitive iron furnace called “Tatara.”
 The furnace Tatara pours out Kera, a bulk of Tatara iron, and then only high-quality parts in Kera are extracted for smelting Tamahagane, the highest quality iron essential for Japanese wordsmiths.

 The base material of the Japanese sword blade is called “Kawagane.”
 Through 15 times being melted, quenched, and beaten, the Kawagane has a laminated structure of more than 30,000 layers, which acquires the contradicting properties of hardness and extreme resilience, creating the beautiful texture of a Japanese sword.
 Let’s see the Kawahagane smelting process.